mcochranca/HAR/README.md

 ## **Acknowledgments**

-We would like to thank Pouya Foudeh and Naomie Salim for their foundational work in probabilistic ontology-based human activity recognition, which this project is based upon.
+We would like to thank Pouya Foudeh and Naomie Salim for their foundational work in probabilistic ontology-based human activity recognition, which inspired this project.

 ---

 ## **Contact**

-For questions or suggestions, please open an issue or contact [your.email@example.com](mailto:your.email@example.com).
+For questions or suggestions, please open an issue or contact [mcochran@sagelyf.com](mailto:mcochran@sagelyf.com).

 ---

-*This README was generated to provide comprehensive guidance on setting up and using the HAR system based on the framework described in the referenced paper.*
+*This README provides comprehensive guidance on setting up and using the HAR system based on the framework described in the referenced paper.*